Windward Cove

 There is some evidence the pool is heated: MLS amenities flag HEAPOO on 2/20 listings and at least one public remark explicitly states 'heated pool'.
 However, most remarks simply reference 'pool', 'jacuzzi' or 'whirlpool' without specifying heated, so the support is moderate rather than definitive.

-I searched the pool descriptions for phrases like "salt water pool" and "saltwater pool."
-The amenities repeatedly mention pool, spa, hot tub, and jacuzzi, but nothing indicating the pool is saltwater.
+I searched pool descriptions for terms like saltwater pool, salt pool, or saline pool.
+The listings repeatedly mention a pool, spa, hot tub, jacuzzi, and whirlpool, but none identify the pool as salt water.

 No analysis available

-I searched the remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry references.
-The listings mention in-unit washer/dryer, dedicated laundry/pantry, or laundry shoots, but nothing indicating community laundry on every floor.
+I searched for phrasing like "laundry on every floor," "laundry room on each floor," or similar community laundry references.
+The remarks only mention in-unit washer/dryer, laundry/pantry, or laundry appliances, not shared laundry facilities on every floor.

 Parking is clearly present building-wide.
-Across many listings, remarks mention "covered and guest parking," "secure gated garage," "two side-by-side secured parking spots," and multiple references to parking stalls.
-The evidence is consistent across listings and appears to be reliable, not a one-off copy-paste error.
+Across many listings, agents mention parking in multiple forms, including "covered and guest parking," "two tandem parking stalls," "two side-by-side parking spaces," and "secured garage" access.
+The evidence is strong and consistent across listings, not a one-off or copy-paste anomaly.

 No analysis available